rsrikrishnan27/Getting-and-cleaning-data/Codebook.md

 This code book summarizes the final data fields in *tidy.txt*.

+##Dataset:

+This data is obtained by reading and merging training and test data.
+This independent data set is the average of each variable for each subject and activiy.
+THis was achieved using "Melt" and "Recast" functions.

 ##Identifiers

 *subject* - The id of the test subject
-*activity* - The type of activity performed when the corresponding measurements were taken
+*activity* - The type of activity performed when the corresponding measurements were taken.

 ##Measurements